ShubhamDobariya/JobRecommenderPortal/README.md

 ---

-## License

-MIT License

----

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

 ---

-## Contact

-For questions or support, open an issue or contact [your email/contact info].